aniketdebnath/apollo-chat/APOLLO-CHAT-FEATURES.md

 - Clean architecture with separation of concerns
 - Progressive enhancement strategy
 - Performance-focused implementation
+- Infrastructure as Code for cloud resources

 This modern messaging application demonstrates sophisticated full-stack engineering skills, particularly in GraphQL, real-time communication, and state management.
-The architecture showcases best practices in frontend and backend development, with a strong focus on performance, scalability, and user experience.
+The architecture showcases best practices in frontend and backend development, with a strong focus on performance, scalability, and user experience, all deployed on a production-grade AWS infrastructure.